 Your evening’s camp kitchen can be as simple as a small-but-mighty camp stove (this one weighs in at just over a pound) and a delicious, packable meal.
 You might not be packing in the cold ones on a long hike but a bit of whiskey in a packable flask won’t slow you down too much.
-If your hydration pack might need a top up during your outing, bring a light-weight filter or a dromedary for when packed-in water is a must.
-For the Southwesterners who know a thing about silt, alum will expediate the settling process – no more waiting overnight!
+If your hydration pack might need a top off during your outing, bring a light-weight filter or a dromedary for when packed-in water is a must.
+For the Southwesterners who know a thing about silt, alum will expedite the settling process – no more waiting overnight!

 Taking Care of Business - Light!

 No matter how remote you’re getting, help keep that wilderness wild.
 WAG bags are a portable, light-weight way to make sure you’re not leaving anything unpleasant behind for another explorer to discover.
 Some rivers require specific carry-out systems, so check before you go.
 Either way, you’ll want a rigid, waterproof container to manage the used bags.